AV-Martinez/PicoScope/README.md

 # PicoScope
-Oscilloscope based on RP2040 (Raspberry Pi Pico)
+Oscilloscope based on RP2040 (Raspberry Pi Pico).

-Check the Wiki for documentation
+Check the Wiki for documentation.